RasaHQ/rasa/docs/nlu/components.rst

 ~~~~~~~~~~~~~~~~~~~~

 :Short: spaCy entity extraction
-:Outputs: appends ``entities``
+:Outputs: ``entities``
 :Requires: :ref:`SpacyNLP`
 :Output-Example:

     .. code-block:: json

         {
+            "entities": [{
-            "entities": [{"value": "New York City",
+                "value": "New York City",
                 "start": 20,
                 "end": 33,
+                "confidence": null,
                 "entity": "city",
-                          "confidence": null,
-                          "extractor": "SpacyEntityExtractor"}]
+                "extractor": "SpacyEntityExtractor"
+            }]
         }

 :Description:
-    Using spaCy this component predicts the entities of a message. spacy uses a statistical BILOU transition model.
+    Using spaCy this component predicts the entities of a message. spaCy uses a statistical BILOU transition model.
-    As of now, this component can only use the spacy builtin entity extraction models and can not be retrained.
+    As of now, this component can only use the spaCy builtin entity extraction models and can not be retrained.
     This extractor does not provide any confidence scores.

 :Configuration:
-    Configure which dimensions, i.e. entity types, the spacy component
+    Configure which dimensions, i.e. entity types, the spaCy component
     should extract.
 A full list of available dimensions can be found in
     the `spaCy documentation <https://spacy.io/api/annotation#section-named-entities>`_.
     Leaving the dimensions option unspecified will extract all available dimensions.